cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 # Terminology

-- Wallet
-- Fork of blockchain
+Terms used in this document are defined in other i-d.

 # Basic description of a model online system of a crypto assets exchange

 ## General

-In this clause, a model online system of a crypto assets exchange that is used to explain the concepts and provisions in this document are explained.
+In this section, a model online system of a crypto assets exchange that is used to explain the concepts and provisions in this document are explained.

 ## A basic model of online system of a crypto assets exchange and its functional components